stevebachmeier/JHU-next-word-predictor/README.md

 **Note that I do not include the data sets as exceed Github's size requirement.**

 ## Basic instructions
+The final presentation is located online at http://rpubs.com/SteveBachmeier/nextWordPredictor-Presentation.
 The app is located online at https://stevebachmeier.shinyapps.io/nextWordPredictor/.

 To run the app within R: